Sound waves from primordial black hole formations: Conclusions and discussion

 Our results reveal that the subsequent evolution after PBH formation is highly sensitive to the perturbation amplitude.
 For amplitudes slightly above the critical threshold, a bounce occurs, generating a compression wave composed of both overdense and underdense shells.
 The rarefaction region between the PBH and the overdense shell effectively cuts off further accretion, leading to a smaller PBH mass in near-critical cases.
 In contrast, for significantly supercritical perturbations, only an underdense shell is observed to propagate outwards.
 Furthermore, we find that softer equations of state or steeper perturbation profiles inhibit the formation of compression waves, consistent with the expectation that reduced pressure gradients diminish the ability of pressure forces to overcome gravity.

 As the sound shells propagate far from the PBH, they behave as linear perturbations on a flat FLRW background.
 The linearized conservation equations describe their propagation, demonstrating that the comoving thickness of the shells remains approximately constant---a result corroborated by our numerical simulations.
-Moreover, we have established an empirical relation between the comoving thickness of the shells and the Hubble radius at horizon re-entry.
-This relation provides a means to link the PBH mass with the peak frequency of the gravitational wave spectrum, which can be used to constrain PBH abundance in specific mass ranges.
+Moreover, we have established an empirical relation between the comoving thickness of the shells and the comoving Hubble radius at horizon re-entry.

 Furthermore, we find that the energy contained within the overdense shell, measured via the Misner-Sharp mass, decreases as the perturbation amplitude departs from the critical threshold, following a scaling law analogous to that of the PBH mass but with an opposite prefactor and an offset.
 Additionally, the energy of the PBH and the overdense shell must be balanced by that of the underdense shell.
 As a result, a compensating underdense structure is always present near PBHs, while an overdense structure forms only in near-critical cases.